zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 Hosting the application is done using Docker and Kubernetes, which is widely used and vendor-independent regarding the hosting provider (e.g. AWS, Google Cloud, Azure, …​).

-Inter-service communication is done using HTTP REST.
-This is the standard method in the Catena-X landscape and makes the IRS API easy to use for any third party client.
+Communication is done using HTTP.
+This is the standard method in the Catena-X landscape and makes the IRS API easy to use.

 ## Structure

-The IRS consists of 4 main components:
+The IRS-DV consists of 3 main views:

-<ol><li>the REST API to view and control Jobs</li>
+1. the REST API to view/find Jobs (services component)
-<li>the asynchronous job processing engine</li>
+2. the job list
-<li>the job and payload persistence </li>
+3. the visualization and tumbstones blocks

-<li>the AAS connector </li></ol>
+We search by parameters in REST API, and collecting fetched data in job list.

-The REST API classes are separated from the application logic and can be replaced by a different interface easily.
-The actual entrypoint into the application logic are the \*Service classes.
+The job list is the place where IRS-DV is storing all fetched jobs and hold search history.

-The job processing engine handles execution of the data requests for each job.
-It uses the AAS connector to retrieve the data and stores it into the persistence.
-The actual implementation of the persistence is decoupled from the logical representation and can be replaced easily as well.
+The visualization show us/consumer how elements are connected each other, and tumbstones show in what level data is missing.

 <br>
 <br>